15 lessons to help you ace your back-to-school email marketing campaigns

 The girl in this feature image is preparing herself to tackle any thing returning to school may bring.
 The “back at it” copy, meanwhile, resonates with students and parents alike who are saying goodbye to the summer months and looking ahead toward demanding school schedules and hard work.

 Lesson: Promote your products with familiar phrases

-They use it as an opportunity to highlight their blue products—rings, necklaces, and earrings that contain blue gemstones.
-It’s an inventive way to ground a marketing message in something that their audience is colloquially familiar with.
+In this email, Catbird uses “back-to-school blues” as an opportunity to highlight their blue products—rings, necklaces, and earrings that contain blue gemstones.
+It’s an inventive way to ground a marketing message in something their audience is colloquially familiar with.

 Subject line: BACK TO SCHOOL ESSENTIALS

-Lesson: Highlight what your products look like on a person
+Lesson: Highlight what your products look like on an actual person

 Returning to school means spending a lot more time in front of a computer screen.
-Quay’s bluelight classes are just the item students will need to avoid hours of eye-strain and uncomfortable headaches.
+Quay’s bluelight classes are just the item students need to avoid hours of eye strain and uncomfortable headaches.

 Subject Line: The Back To School Edit